Philip John Stigant: Confederation wars

 In the late 1870s, when Governor Bartle Frere was working to impose a system of British Confederation on southern Africa, Stigant was one of the MPs who warned Frere against forcibly disarming the Cape's Black African citizens.
 As a soldier, Stigant saw himself as qualified to advise on such policies.
 He also warned against the Confederation plan generally, stating that the Black African nations were perfectly aware that it was a plan to encircle and annex their remaining lands.
 He then predicted that the slow-moving imperial troop columns would perform disastrously in the rough African terrain.
 Altogether, in spite of being a conservative imperialist himself, he joined a large group of local leaders who implored Frere to rethink his policies.

 Mayor of Cape Town

 Stigant went on to become Mayor of Cape Town on three separate occasions (1871–1872, 1874–1875, 1884–1885).
 As a Councillor, he aligned himself with the so-called "Clean Party" in local politics.

 Clean and Dirty parties

-The party that called itself the "Clean Party", was comprised predominantly of recent immigrant English merchants and businessmen, who favoured a cleaner city with greater infrastructure to encourage investment.
+The party that called itself the "Clean Party" was composed predominantly of recent immigrant English merchants and businessmen, who favoured a cleaner city with greater infrastructure to encourage investment.
 (With Stigant, they were led by William Fleming, W.M.
 Farmer, H. Bolus, J.L.
 Brown and A.R.
 McKenzie) They had the support of the Cape Times and Lantern newspapers.